eclipse-thingweb/website/get-involved/introduction.md

 There are various ways to get involved via GitHub : https://github.com/eclipse-thingweb

 You can pick one of the Eclipse Thingweb components such as [node-wot](https://github.com/eclipse-thingweb/node-wot) or [playground](https://playground.thingweb.io) and start using them.
 Even better, you can contribute to their source code!
-Below are some examples of what you can contribute with:

-* node-wot: Create and contribute your own protocols bindings besides HTTP, CoAP, Websockets, ...
-* playground: Add tools that take Thing Descriptions and generate developer tooling for other systems
-* All components: Report any issue you encounter (and even better, provide a fix)
+See the full component list by [clicking here](/#tools-section).

 ## Licenses